arturolei/misc-programming-notes/notesonPython.md

 - Indexing starts at zero.
 - Slicing [start: end-1] or in old timey math notation, [start, end_index_val)

-**Strings have methods:*
+**Strings have methods:**
 NB: In ipython, you can use tab completion following '.' to see what methods an object has.
 Yipee skipee.
--ipython also lets you append a '?' to a method without parenthesis to get a description of what it does, e.g. str.upper? returns a brief description.
+- ipython also lets you append a '?' to a method without parenthesis to get a description of what it does, e.g. str.upper? returns a brief description.
--Calling certain string methods does not change value of the original string-->REASSIGN if you want to change the original string.
+- Calling certain string methods does not change value of the original string-->REASSIGN if you want to change the original string.
--strip(substring) takes away the last instance.
+- strip(substring) takes away the last instance.
--replace(substring_old, substring_new) replaces all instances.
+- replace(substring_old, substring_new) replaces all instances.

 ```Python
 print(str(2).upper()) #Python likes this but does not change anything, as youu cannot uppercase a number.